apache/doris-website/docs/sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-STORAGE-VAULT.md

 * `s3.bucket`

-    The bucket of your OSS account.
+    The bucket of your object storage account.
 (StorageAccount if you're using Azure). -- Required

 * `s3.access_key`

-   The access key of you OSS account.
+   The access key of your object storage account.
 (AccountName if you're using Azure). -- Required

 * `s3.secret_key`

-   The secret key of you OSS account.
+   The secret key of your object storage account.
 (AccountKey if you're using Azure). -- Required

 * `provider`